Theotokos: Theology

 Within the Orthodox doctrinal teaching on the economy of salvation, Mary's identity, role, and status as Theotokos is acknowledged as indispensable.
 For this reason, it is formally defined as official dogma.
 The only other Mariological teaching so defined is that of her virginity.
 Both of these teachings have a bearing on the identity of Jesus Christ.
 By contrast, certain other Marian beliefs which do not bear directly on the doctrine concerning the person of Jesus (for example, her sinlessness, the circumstances surrounding her conception and birth, her Presentation in the Temple, her continuing virginity following the birth of Jesus, and her death), which are taught and believed by the Orthodox Church (being expressed in the Church's liturgy and patristic writings), are not formally defined by the Church.

 History of use

 Early Church

-The term and similar titles were certainly in use before the 4th century.
-Ephrem the Syrian used it in 318, Alexander I of Alexandria in 321,Athanasius of Alexandria in 330, Gregory the Theologian in 370, John Chrysostom in 400, and Augustine all used Theotokos.
+Originally a title of the Egyptian goddess Isis, the use of Theotokos for the Virgin Mary is first attested in the writings of Hippolytus of Rome.
+Other early Church Fathers who used it include Ephrem the Syrian in 318, Alexander I of Alexandria in 321, Athanasius of Alexandria in 330, Gregory the Theologian in 370, John Chrysostom in 400, and Augustine of Hippo.
+In his Epistle to the Ephesians, Ignatius of Antioch (c.
+33–108) stated that "God ... was conceived by Mary" (Ὁ θεὸς ... ἐκυοφορήθη ὑπὸ Μαρίας).

-Origen (d.
-254) is often cited as the earliest author to use Theotokos for Mary (Socrates, Ecclesiastical History 7.32 (PG 67, 812 B) citing Origen's Commentary on Romans), but the surviving texts do not contain it.
-It is also claimed that the term was used c.
-250 by Dionysius of Alexandria, in an epistle to Paul of Samosata, but the epistle is a forgery of the 6th century.